Todaiji Temple: Meet the World’s Largest Buddha

 The Great Buddha statue (Nara no Daibutsu) in the main hall

 The dimensions of the Buddha statue are: Height: 14.98 m (49 ft 2 in), Face: 5.33 m (17 ft 6 in), Eyes: 1.02 m (3 ft 4 in), Nose: 0.5 m (1 ft 8 in), Ears: 2.54 m (8 ft 4 in).
-The Great Buddha Hall is 57 m (187 ft) long, 50 m (160 ft) wide and 49 m (161 ft) high, and it was the world’s largest wooden building until 1998.
+The Great Buddha Hall is 57 m (187 ft) long, 50 m (160 ft) wide, and 49 m (161 ft) high, and it was the world’s largest wooden building until 1998.

 Nigatsudo Hall

 Nigatsudo Hall (二月堂) is another important structure and a national treasure in Todaiji Temple.
 It’s located on the east hillside of the Great Buddha Hall and has a balcony that offers a stunning panoramic view of the city.
-The hall is the site of Omizutori ceremony (a festival of water and fire) which is held in March every year.
+The hall is the site of the Omizutori ceremony (a festival of water and fire), which is held in March every year.

 Adorable deer greeting visitors in Nara